jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 ---
-title: Managing IAC like a Rockstar using Terraform
+title: "Managing IaC like a Rockstar using Terraform (case study: static blogging website)"
 date: 2019-10-16 23:43:41
 tags:
     - DevOps
     - Hexo
     - Terraform
 categories:
-    - [IAC, Terraform]
+    - [IaC, Terraform]
 thumbnail: images/rockstar.jpg
 ---
 Getting started with technologies these days is easier than ever since there are plenty of introductory articles and most technology providers will keep dedicated teams for writing and keeping up-to-date technical documentation with titles such as `Getting started with xxxx`. `10 minute intro to xxxxx`, `Quick intro to...`, etc.  Terraform is no exception to this and they have great entry level documentation here: